ethanp/programming/StuffIWrote/Scala/CommentAnalyzer/CommentAnalyzer_0/notes.md

 ### According to [Changes to Comments](https://developers.google.com/youtube/articles/changes_to_comments#threading):

 > Comment replies made before the transition now appear as regular comments.

-* Not sure yet if that means it's now hopeless to find those

 > Replies to new-style YouTube comments via the YouTube and Google+ sites and apps are not returned with the legacy API's comment feed.